10 garden and landscaping trends

-Outdoor living spaces
+1. Outdoor living spaces

 Louise Golden, resident gardener at Dobbies Garden Centres, describes the trend as he Fifth Room: “Often more than not it needs to flex to meet several purposes – an oasis for quiet contemplation, a play area for children and an entertaining space for social get togethers,” she says.

 Some homeowners love to spend hours out in the garden, but many would prefer a planted space that tends to care for itself.
-There may not be such a thing as no maintenance, but evergreens need little care after planting, and look good all year around.
+There may not be such a thing as no maintenance, but evergreens need little care after the initial planting stage, and will look good all year around.
 Avoid fine lawns and lots of containers for a hassle-free design, as these will require more care.

-“Container gardening is not confined to small spaces, such as courtyards, balconies and roof gardens, or to urban areas either for that matter,” Modern Container Garden author Isabelle Palmer says.
-“Admittedly, if you only have a small balcony, then a few containers allow you to indulge your horticultural passion and enjoy plants throughout the year, but larger gardens can also benefit from some well-chosen containers.”
+‘Container gardening is not confined to small spaces, such as courtyards, balconies and roof gardens, or to urban areas either for that matter,’ Modern Container Garden author Isabelle Palmer says.
+‘Admittedly, if you only have a small balcony, then a few containers allow you to indulge your horticultural passion and enjoy plants throughout the year, but larger gardens can also benefit from some well-chosen containers.’

 As mentioned earlier, zoned outdoor spaces is a huge garden trend for summer 2022 and beyond.
 To allow for al fresco entertaining alongside your outdoor living room, the garden kitchen has exploded in popularity in recent years.
 Elevating your barbecue area from a simple freestanding grill, you’ll now find a run of weather-proof countertop in many gardens, with built-in storage, cooking equipment and sometimes even an outdoor sink and fridge.

 5. Corten steel